trjaymorlacuesta/hidetrjaymorlacuesta.github.io/_posts/2015-10-12-getStreetListBySuburbName.md

 # getStreetListBySuburbName

 ##Overview
-This method allows users to retrieve stuff.
+This call is used to fetch the street list under the given suburb; it uses BSGv2's GetStreetList.

 <table>
 	<tbody>